jtlehtinen/weather/README.md

 # weather

-Current weather from command line using OpenWeather API.
+Current weather from the command line using OpenWeather API.

 ## Usage

-Default value for API key is taken from OPENWEATHER_API_KEY environment variable.
+The default value for an API key is taken from the OPENWEATHER_API_KEY environment variable.

 ```
 $ weather -key <your-openweather-api-key> paris